stavroslir/MapReduce-System/README.md

 Our workers are actually pretty simple in implementation.
 They are created by our monitoring service and work as a gRPC server.
 They stay put until the get a message.
 They can either return their status or execute code that is provided.

-    Security note!
+- Security note!!!
-    We use the "exec" command for code execution which is highly not recommended.
+    * We use the "exec" command for code execution which is highly not recommended.
 However, no matter what we would use, when you execute arbitrary code, there will always be a high security risk.
 We have chosen to use the "exec" command because our focus is not on the security scope.

 # Important notes!